contagon/handbook/2020-12/38-church-policies-and-guidelines.md

 ### 38.6.20 Suicide

-Mortal life is a precious gift from God﻿—a gift that should be valued and protected.
+Mortal life is a precious gift from God—a gift that should be valued and protected.
 The Church strongly supports the prevention of suicide.
 For information about how to help someone who is suicidal or someone who has been affected by suicide, see [suicide.ChurchofJesusChrist.org](https://suicide.ChurchofJesusChrist.org).

 Most people who have thought about suicide want to find relief from physical, mental, emotional, or spiritual pain.
 Such individuals need love, help, and support from family, Church leaders, and qualified professionals.